 Frequency of Messages – Impact

 Hebb’s Law in neuroscience tells us that increased firing of sets of neurons make them more ready to fire together again in the future.
-Things that are related in a news story are more likely to be thought together in future situations– whether they are true or false.
+Things that are related in a news story are more likely to be thought together in future situations– whether they are related or not, whether the relationship is true or not.

 Principle of Repeated Exposure

 The principle of repeated exposure to a particular relationship leading to future use of that relationship in one’s thought is a powerful force which operates across one’s thoughts.
 A fundamental feature of the principle is that its result is an association in your thoughts between items, not a logical link.
-When deeply formed, it’s easy to take the association (as buy Coke and quench thirst) as a logical relationship, despite the lack of factual evidence as Coke’s taste is for an individual.
+When deeply impressed, it’s easy to take the association (as buy Coke, quench thirst) as a logical relationship, despite the lack of evidence presented to support to advertisement’s claim.

 Remember the Pepsi Challenge?
 Blind taste tests between Coke and Pepsi.
-Those trials showed that removing the knowledge of which cola was Coke affected the choices people expressed.
+Those trials showed that removing the knowledge of which cola was Coke affected the choices people made.

 Consider a person who reads the Britannica or the Great Books an hour a day, follows the business channels daily, and spends time every evening either programming or learning new software.
 When the person is not doing those activities, he or she will be examining the logic and sensibility of topics of the day, especially looking at costs and benefits, while wondering about how the various pieces fit together.